 Women’s fashion trends in the 1960s swung wildly from one end of the spectrum to the other.
 The early 1960s were marked by box dresses and 1950s fashions.
 In the mid-1960s, fashion began to take cues from London and the waistline reappeared.
-But the late 60s had a mind of their own!Fashion in 1962 looks very similar to fashion in 1959.
+But the late sixties had a mind of their own!Fashion in 1962 looks very similar to fashion in 1959.
 Not a lot had changed, but it was clear from dragging sales that fashion designers had to come up with something new quick.
+European styles dominated, and First Lady Jackie Kennedy led the charge with her ubiquitous clean dresses, and pill box hats.

-Enter 1966, where the look was much more sleek and modern.
+Soon after, the British Invasion featuring the Beatles ushered in a new era of British dominance in fashion, music and culture in general.
+By 1966, the early-sixties look had become much more sleek and modern.
 The lines were sharper and more form-fitting.
 Fur was less popular, but gloves were still a necessity.
-Much of this fashion sense was taken directly from the London mod scene.
+Most of this fashion sense was taken directly from the London mod scene.

 But by the time the late sixties rolled around, all bets were off.
 Often times women were seen wearing the same clothes as men.
 That’s not to say that femininity was thrown completely out the window, but frankly, women’s clothing became more masculine while men’s clothing became more feminine.